seanpmaxwell/React-Ts-Best-Practices/README.md

 export default WelcomeMessage;
 ```

-Function declarations support hoisting, which makes it convenient to put parent components before their supporting children.
+You can put parent components before their supporting children with any declaration style: JSX only looks up a child component when the parent renders, after the module has finished loading.
+I prefer function declarations for consistency with the TypeScript guide.

 Named arrow functions are valid too and generally receive useful names in stack traces.
 This preference is about organization—not a React requirement or an inherent performance advantage.